Haleakala Angus

 PhD Candidate, Sociology, University of Guelph

 Anna Johnson (she/her) is a PhD Candidate in the Department of Sociology and Anthropology at the University of Guelph.
 She completed her B.A. in Criminal Justice at Nipissing University and her M.A. in Criminology and Criminal Justice Policy at the University of Guelph.
-Her M.A. research examined the application of s.718.2(e) of the Criminal Code and the Gladue Principles in manslaughter cases across Canada.
-Anna is committed to indigenization and decolonization of the academy and is a member of the CSAHS Indigenous Strategy Committee and was member of the Research and Scholarship Working Group for the University of Guelph’s Indigenous Initiatives Strategy.
-She also served as a Research Assistant for Indigenous Initiatives from 2019 to 2021.
 Since 2015, Anna has worked with Dr. Dawson on a number of CSSLRV-research projects.
-Anna and Dr. Dawson are co-authors of Filicide: An Oxford Bibliography and, more recently, an article in Child Abuse Review that compares characteristics of child homicide by degree of intimacy between the victim and perpetrator.
-Under the supervision of Dr. Dawson, Anna’s PhD research focuses specifically on criminal justice responses to filicide and child homicide more broadly.
+Under the supervision of Dr. Dawson, Anna’s PhD research takes a mixed method approach to understand criminal justice responses to filicide and criminal justice more broadly.
+Anna and Dr. Dawson are co-authors on three child homicide publications including: Filicide: An Oxford Bibliography, an article in Child Abuse Review that compares characteristics of child homicide by degree of intimacy between the victim and perpetrator, and an article in the International Journal of Law, Crime and Justice that compares criminal justice responses to child homicide by degree of intimacy.

 Abigail Mitchell